 Young customers with a restricted budget.
 Due to limited finances, not all forms of digital shopping can be made use of due to a lack of credit cards or bank accounts.
 Therefore they mainly research online but purchase offline in brick-and-mortar stores.

 Customers with a higher income, mostly university graduates.
 They prefer multi-channel strategies and search for the best deals.

 Middle-aged families or persons of the same age group and with higher education.
 They spread their search between online shopping and brick-and-mortar stores to create the best shopping experience.
 However, this group is not too familiar with the latest trends.

 Mostly family people, who prefer the in-store shopping experience or choose multi-channel purchases.
 Their way of shopping is influenced by the fact that their children are grown up and they therefore have more time and money to spend.

 The generation which is over 60 years old, with different types of incomes and partly living alone.
 They generally prefer buying offline since they seek personal contact and reliable service.
 Some are open to modern technologies though.

 After you combine all such information, you can create a sales funnel similar to the one below:

 An e-commerce KPI which can be used as one of the most important metrics is customer value.
-This is part of financial KPIs, but can also be used as an overall orientation as it shows the success of marketing campaigns, sales promotions and loyalty campaigns by measuring how often one customer bought and which costs a company has had.
-For an optimal process analysis you should set your KPIs up along the sales funnel.
+This is part of financial KPIs, but can also be used as an overall orientation as it shows the success of marketing campaigns, sales promotions, and loyalty campaigns by measuring how often one customer buys and which costs a company has had.
+For an optimal process analysis, you should set your KPIs up along the sales funnel.